 - In the case of the two girls where the parents shared 50/50 custody, that situation has also improved.
 As in the above case, we are representing the father here.
 The daughters were removed from the mother’s care for excessive discipline.
 Their father retains primary custody, but the mother has regular visitation.

-- In the case involving the pre-teen sending inappropriate texts and photos: the father slapped her in frustration over the misbehavior and nearly lost custody as a result when the daughter reported his allegedly abusive behavior.
+- In the case involving the pre-teen sending inappropriate texts and photos: the father slapped her in frustration over the misbehavior and over lost custody as a result when the daughter reported his allegedly abusive behavior.
 The father retained custody in this case, but the mother continues to seek additional visitation.
 We represent the father here as well.

 As one may ascertain from the above examples, our success rate concerning father’s rights is fairly impressive.